gnehzkcaj/Project-2023-JIE/README.md

 - A list of some more APIs for inspiration: https://github.com/public-apis/public-apis

 ### My solution
-- A mimic website of
+- A mimic website of www.pokemon.com/uk by using [Pokeapi](https://pokeapi.co/)

 ## Table of Contents